Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 * **Draw Line**

-Function format: **cv2.line(image,pt1,pt2,color,thickness)**
+Function format: `cv2.line(image,pt1,pt2,color,thickness)`

-(1) Image: Image where the line will be drawn
+(1) `Image`: Image where the line will be drawn

-(2) pt1: starting coordinate of the line.
+(2) `pt1`: starting coordinate of the line.
 The coordinate is represented by a tuples consisting of two values i.e. (X,Y)

-(3) pt2: ending coordinate of the line.
+(3) `pt2`: ending coordinate of the line.
 The coordinate is represented by a tuples consisting of two values i.e. (X,Y).

-(4) Color: The color of the line.
+(4) `Color`: The color of the line.
 And BGR is represented by a tuple.
 For example, (255, 0, 0) stands for blue.

-(5) Thickness: The thickness of the line
+(5) `Thickness`: The thickness of the line

 <img class="common_img" src="../_static/media/chapter_5/section_9/media/image2.png" />

 * **Draw Rectangle**

-Function format: **cv2.rectangle(image,pt1,pt2,color,thickness)**
+Function format: `cv2.rectangle(image,pt1,pt2,color,thickness)`

-(1) image: The picture where the rectangle will be drawn
+(1) `image`: The picture where the rectangle will be drawn

-(2) pt1: vertex coordinate of the rectangle, (x,y), which is represented by a tuple consisting of two numbers.
+(2) `pt1`: vertex coordinate of the rectangle, (x,y), which is represented by a tuple consisting of two numbers.

-(3) pt2: The diagonal vertex coordinates of pt1 and its format is similar to that of pt1.
+(3) `pt2`: The diagonal vertex coordinates of pt1 and its format is similar to that of pt1.

-(4) color: The color of the rectangle.
+(4) `color`: The color of the rectangle.
 And BGR is represented by a tuple.

 For example, (255, 0, 0) stands for blue.